 As more and more people seek credit to make necessary large-scale investments, alternative data will play a big role in generating credit scores, as well as in growing the financial technology or fintech sector as a whole.

 Applying for credit has historically been difficult to achieve.
 Even more so for people who have little to no opportunities to build their credit scores.
-These people typically consist of young adults who have yet to build their credit history, immigrants who can’t transfer their credit report from their previous home country, and people of color who are disadvantaged by racial inequality from accessing financial services.
+These people typically consist of young adults who have yet to build their credit history, immigrants who can’t transfer their credit reports from their previous home country, and people of colour who are disadvantaged by racial inequality in accessing financial services.

-These individuals cannot purchase productive assets such as a car or a house or build their wealth with their own resources.
+These individuals cannot purchase productive assets such as a car or a house or build their wealth with their resources.
 Thus, access to credit plays an important role in strengthening financial power.
-The downside of the traditional credit scoring system, however, is that it provides little to no opportunities for credit invisibles to prove themselves.
+However, the downside of the traditional credit scoring system is that it provides little to no opportunities for credit invisibles to prove themselves.
 Research shows that a vast majority of Latin Americans and African Americans want lenders to look at additional factors in lending decisions.
-About 71% of borrowers expressed that they’re actually willing to share more personal data with a lender if it resulted in a fairer credit decision.
+About 71% of borrowers expressed that they’re willing to share more personal data with a lender if it results in a fairer credit decision.

 Integrating alternative data sources in credit scoring and lending processes can significantly help credit invisibles build their credit history and scores.
 These sources can include bills for utilities, telecommunications, and rent; alternative lending payments; and demand deposit account information such as recurring payroll deposits and payments―all of which are already part of people’s regular financial commitments.